JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

 <tab title="iOS Simulator">

 You have two options:
-* In Android Studio and Fleet, you can click the green run icon in the gutter next to the `myTest()` function, choose **Run** and the iOS target for the test.
+* In Android Studio, you can click the green run icon in the gutter next to the `myTest()` function, choose **Run** and the iOS target for the test.
 * Run the following command in the terminal: